 From 2007, coatings containing hexavalent chromium will no longer be permitted under the End of Life Vehicles Directive (Directive 2000/53/EC of the European Parliament and of the Council of 18 September 2000 on end-of life vehicles) and the Waste Electrical and Electronic Equipment Directive (Directive 2002/96/EC of the European Parliament and of the Council of 27 January 2003 on waste electrical and electronic equipment).
 This will impact on some of the passivation applications where Cr (VI) is present in the finished articles and substitution will become a necessity.
+Volumes of used potassium dichromate are decreasing since the entry into force of these directives.
+According to the industry, it is not possible de know the exact consumption of potassium dichromate in Europe, its uses being shared between a considerable amount of plants.

-In addition, Migration limits have been established within Council Directive 2009/48/EC, for the presence of chromium (VI) in children's toys.
+In addition, migration limits have been established within Council Directive 2009/48/EC, for the presence of chromium (VI) in children's toys.